-the two meet, overlap, blend. the first is the homage, a piece of architecture left as a gift by those who lived before us, something that is still there, for us to enjoy and discover. the second is the bystander, the one who is experiencing the homage and among all the other people around is in addition the hero of the many shots taken. the images, shot in multitude, later overlap on each other in post editing, blending together, flowing into a single image that recaps the whole shooting. eventually it all becomes one single piece that is looking forward to rendering movement.
+the two meet, overlap, blend. the first is the homage, a piece of architecture left as a gift by those who lived before us, that is still there, for us to enjoy and discover. the second is the bystander, the one who is experiencing the homage and among all the other people around is in addition the hero of the many shots taken. the images, shot in multitude, later overlap on each other in post editing, blending together, flowing into a single image that recaps the whole shooting. eventually it all becomes one single piece of artwork that is looking forward to rendering movement.

 we are all a mere number. out of the blue we suddenly find ourselves flowing with no boundaries in deep uncertainty about our near future, unable to predict any outcome. we are spinning with no clue on destination, things around feel almost ethereal, as wrapped up in utter silence, deep and extraordinary. no more unicity to make us special, no more distinct identities, the sharp lines once defining each of us are now melting and fading away. this pandemic abruptly levels differences of age, gender, religious beliefs, occupation or social status. we temporarily lose ourselves on behalf of the community. only the greater good counts now.